Moritz Kaposi: Kaposi's sarcoma

 His name entered into the history of medicine in 1872, when he described for the first time Kaposi's sarcoma, a cancer of the skin, which he had discovered in five elderly male patients and which he initially named "idiopathic multiple pigmented sarcoma".
 More than a century later, the appearance of this disease in young gay men in New York City, San Francisco and other coastal cities in the United States was one of the first indications that a new disease, now called AIDS, had appeared.
 Kaposi's sarcoma is a tumor that is caused by a virus, Kaposi's sarcoma-associated herpesvirus or KSHV, discovered in 1993.
 Kaposi's sarcoma is now the most commonly reported cancer in parts of sub-Saharan Africa.

-According to his biographer, Dr. J. D. Oriel, "in his lifetime, Moritz Kaposi was acknowledged as one of the great masters of the Vienna School of Dermatology, a superb clinician and renowned teacher".
-While his mentor, Ferdinand von Hebra, is considered the "father of dermatology", Kaposi was one of the first to establish dermatology on its anatomical pathology scientific basis.
+According to J. D. Oriel, "in his lifetime, Moritz Kaposi was acknowledged as one of the great masters of the Vienna School of Dermatology, a superb clinician and renowned teacher".
+While his mentor, Ferdinand von Hebra, is considered the "father of German dermatology", Kaposi was one of the first to establish dermatology on its anatomical pathology scientific basis.
 He became the chairman of the Vienna School of Dermatology, after Hebra's death in 1880.